grammyjs/website/site/docs/guide/reactions.md

 ## Reacting to Messages

 Bots can add a single emoji reaction to a message.
-If a [Telegram Premium](https://telegram.org/faq_premium?setln=en) user added a custom emoji reaction to a message, bots can also add the same reaction to this message, too.
+If a [Telegram Premium](https://telegram.org/faq_premium?setln=en) user added a custom emoji reaction to a message, bots can add the same reaction to this message, too.

 This is how you can react to messages.